Encoding Complexity of Network Coding with Two Simple Multicast Sessions

-We investigated the encoding complexity of the 2-SMNC problem by proposing a region decomposition method.
-It showed that when the network is decomposed into mutually disjointed regions, a network coding solution can be easily obtained from some simple labeling operations on the region graph and by decentralized assigning encoding kernels.
-All the processes of the region decomposition, the region labeling, and the code construction can be done in time $O|E|$.
+We investigated the encoding complexity of network coding with two unit-rate multicast sessions $($2-URMS$)$ by a region decomposition method.
+We showed that when the network is decomposed into mutually disjointed regions, a network coding solution can be easily obtained from some simple labelling operations on the region graph and through assignment of decentralized coding vectors.
+All the processes of the region decomposition, the region labelling, and the code construction can be done in time $O(|E|)$.

-We further reduced a feasible region graph into a minimal feasible one by deleting links and/or combining nodes of the region graph.
-It showed that the minimal feasible region graph have some marvelous local properties, from which we derived bounds on the encoding links and on the required field size.
+We further reduced a feasible region graph into a minimal feasible region graph by deleting edges and/or combining nodes of the region graph.
+We showed that the minimal feasible region graph have some interesting local properties, from which we derived bounds on the encoding links and on the required field size.

-There are some interesting issues need further investigate.
-For example, given a 2-SMNC network, one may get different minimal feasible region decompositions from different feasible region decompositions.
-We do not known if these minimal feasible region graphs are with a same topology but we did not ever find a contra example.
-Another valuable topic is how to apply the region decomposition method to an acyclic network with $n>2$ multicast sessions.
-In this case, region decomposition can be performed similarly and the basic region decomposition can also be obtained.
-However, the labeling process becomes very complicated and new opinions need be introduced in order to get some valuable results.
-Beyond these issues, region decomposition on {\em cyclic} networks, vector linear codes for 2-SMNC problems are also interesting topics worthy of consideration.
+In this paper, we only consider scalar network coding, and the field size bound in Theorem \ref{FSize} is shown to be tight.
+But for vector network coding, as pointed out in \cite{Ebrahimi11}, it is possible to use smaller field while increase the vector length, which serves as an interesting future work.